 Competence can be contrasted with comprehension, which is the ability to understand.
 Together both form a useful decomposition of intelligence.

-Competence allows an agent to do control - to interact with a system and produce an outcome.
-The source of this competence is learning from experience through trial and error.
-This we will call evolutionary learning.
+Competence allows an agent to do control - to interact with a system and produce a desired outcome.

 - generate a population, using information from previous steps

 - test the population through interaction with the environment

 - select population members of the current generation for the next step

 It is the driving force in our universe and is substrate independent.
 It occurs in biological evolution, business, training neural networks, and personal development.